 Test and Learn

-We’re all about experimentation in marketing, so of course, our approach to a potential M&A was no different–with a series of tests.
+We’re all about experimentation in marketing, so of course, our approach to the potential M&A of another growth hacking agency was no different–with a series of tests.

 The process worked like this: